Exhibition

 A Britains

-station are what look like the fronts of Lilliput cars.
-There are also two
+look like the fronts of Lilliput cars.
+There are also two horse-drawn items

-horse-drawn items which look like the pre-WW2 Britains Gas Cylinder Trailers
+which look like the pre-WW2 Britains Gas Cylinder

-modified to have a Lilliput horse pulling them.
-Lilliput was not introduced
+Trailers modified to have a Lilliput horse pulling them.
+Lilliput was not

-until 1951 - the earliest reference found so far is an advert in the Meccano
+introduced until 1951 - the earliest reference found so far is an advert in

-supplied Trix with these prototype items for this display.
-Although the horse
+these prototype items for this display.
+Although the horse drawn trailers

-drawn trailers were not put into production, the Britains’ Archive material
+were not put into production, the Britains’ Archive

-(originally housed in the Bethnal Green Museum) did contain Trailers finished
+material (originally housed in the Bethnal Green Museum) did contain Trailers

-in civilian colours (blue and yellow).
-In my collection I have an unusual
+finished in civilian colours (blue and yellow).
+In my collection I have an

-Lilliput Sports Car with, so far, a unique wheel type and no manufacturers
+unusual Lilliput Sports Car with, so far, a unique wheel type and no

-name underneath - I am now wondering if this might be one of the
+manufacturers name underneath - I am now wondering if this might be one of

 |